Has your child developed a foot issue? Did you know that shoes that are too short, too long, too narrow or too wide can lead to foot issues?

 The remedies are quite simple.
 If not severe, the first step to try is to soak and rub off with a rough towel or pumice.
 If this doesn’t work, you can try a product I recommend and it’s known for reducing the callus or eliminating it completely named Heel-Tastic.
 I will show you the product at the end of the post.
 If severe, the callus may be removed by a podiatrist.
 Keep in mind that the callus itself is sometimes a symptom of foot imbalance, or of a more serious problem concealed inside the foot.

 Oh the corns!
-These are very hard to get rid of so PREVENTION is key!
+These are very hard to get rid of so PREVENTION is key.
 The technical term for a corn is a heloma.
 There are two main types of corns: hard and soft.
 The hard corn usually starts as red skin, followed by a coating of callus.
 This then develops into a hard corn.
 Most hard corn will develop in the small toe, but they are also seen on the top or sides of the feet.
 This is due to steady pressure and friction from shoes that are not fitted properly.
-Take a look at the picture below so you can realize how a corn looks like.

 How can you get rid of your kid’s corns?